7 War Museums worth visiting in Norway

 Private transfers in Longyearbyen

-Arrive Longyearbyen and private transfer to your hotel.
+Arrive Longyearbyen and private taxi transfer to your hotel.

 This evening, experience the magic of being out in the wilderness at 78 degrees north!
 You will search for the Northern lights during a visit to the Camp Barentz.
 This fantastic location is at the foot of the mountain Breinosa, and just below Mine 7.
 Barentz house is a replica of the cabin that Svalbard's discoverer Willem Barentz overwintered on Novaya Semlya in 1596.
 Here, far from the city lighting, you have perfect conditions for to hunt for the northern lights.
 And you get close to nature!
 From Camp Barentz you can experience reindeer, grouse and foxes up close if you are lucky.
 And your hosts will be on guard in case a polar bear should approach.